 I've nothing more to say about BlueGreen resorts, other than it's truly a mark upon Bass Pro's face.
 They should get out of bed with these fraudsters, and quick-like.

-Review about: Bluegreen Resorts Vacation Ownership.
+Product or Service Mentioned: Bluegreen Resorts Vacation Ownership.